-Most Carleton students go well beyond this minimum, and the Admissions Committee is usually attracted to candidates who take advantage of the opportunity to do honors or advanced placement work.
+Most Carleton students go well beyond this minimum, and the admissions committee is usually attracted to candidates who take advantage of the opportunity to do honors or advanced placement work, when available.
 Normally, students also will be expected to take two or more years of a foreign or classical language unless it is not offered at their school.

 The greater the number of courses in the subjects listed above, the more the applicant's qualifications for admission are strengthened.
 However, an applicant of unusual ability and interest whose secondary school program does not include all of these courses may be granted admission on the basis of his or her school record, the scores on standardized tests, and the recommendations of school officials.